asross/repor/README.md

 After defining and running a report, you can wrap it in a serializer to get its data in a more useful format.

-`TableSerializer` defines `caption`, `headers`, and `each_row`, which can be used to construct a table.
+`Serializer::Table` defines `caption`, `headers`, and `each_row`, which can be used to construct a table.
 It also wraps dimension and aggregator names and values in formatting methods, which can be overridden, e.g. if you would like to use I18n for date or enum column formatting.
-You can override these methods on `BaseSerializer` if you would like them to apply everywhere.
+You can override these methods on `Serializer::Base` if you would like them to apply everywhere.

-`CsvSerializer` dumps the data from `TableSerializer` to a CSV string or file.
+`Serializer::Csv` dumps the data from `Serializer::Table` to a CSV string or file.

-`HighchartsSerializer` can map reports with 1-3 grouping dimensions to options for passing into the Highcharts charting library.
+`Serializer::Highcharts` can map reports with 1-3 grouping dimensions to options for passing into the Highcharts charting library.
 Extra options included with the raw data makes it easy to implement features like detailed tooltips and drilldown.

-`FormFieldSerializer` represents report parameters as HTML form fields.
+`Serializer::FormField` represents report parameters as HTML form fields.
 Likely you will want to implement your own form logic specific to your report class and application design, but it provides an easy and somewhat extensible way to get up and running.